reiver/stakewise-explained-v3-core/README.md

 **StakeWise** is an open-source<sup>[[2]](https://github.com/stakewise)</sup> **staking application** EVM blockchain-networks.
 It is primarily used on the Ethereum blockchain-network.
-(The Ethereum blockchain-network is the original EVM blovkchain-network.)
+(The Ethereum blockchain-network is the original EVM blockchain-network.)

 The main source-code git repositories for it are: